1forh/zacharyminner.com/src/posts/05-02-2017-creating-a-blog-with-angularjs-and-markdown.md

 ## The solution

-Let's use a Gulp task to convert our markdown to JSON.
+I'm going to use a Gulp task to convert our markdown to JSON.
 Angular can read JSON very easily.

 ### Setting up our application